nytimes/react-tracking/README.md

 class FooPage extends Component { ... }
 ```

-Will fire the following data (assuming no other tracking data in context from the rest of the app):
+Will dispatch the following data (assuming no other tracking data in context from the rest of the app):

 ```
 {